 Guests at Le Couderc

-If there’s one thing we definitely learned during the last months, it’s that the nationality of the camping owners often directly reflects on that of the majority of their guests.
-French naturists seem to find their way more easily towards French-owned naturist campings for example.
-Another example is the phenomenon of the “Dutch naturist camping”, venues where the owners are Dutch, the large majority of the guests as well, and often even the menu and the signs.
+If there’s one thing we definitely learned during the last months, it’s that the nationality of the campsite owners often directly reflects on that of the majority of their guests.
+French naturists seem to find their way more easily towards French-owned naturist campsites for example.
+Another example is the phenomenon of the “Dutch naturist campsite”, venues where the owners are Dutch, the large majority of the guests as well, and often even the menu and the signs.
 As if they moved some part from the Netherlands to a place with better weather.